LightningCreations/LCLib-CXX/docs/GeneralLibraryRules.md

 ### Correct Program

-A well-formed Program which is considered correct by the C++ Standard in use, and which makes no use of constructs which this specification assigns Undefined Behaviour, and which violates no limit validly imposed by the implementation.
+A well-formed Program which is considered correct by the C++ Standard in use, and which makes no use of constructs which this specification considers Undefined, and which violates no limit validly imposed by the implementation.

  _Note - A runtime construct which is not evaluated is not considered to be made use of - End Note_
 ### Ill-formed

 A program which makes use of either an erroneous C++ construct or construct defined by this specification, for which the implementation shall cause a diagnostic.

 ### Ill-formed, no diagnostic required